 Meanwhile, Thailand’s relations with Saudi Arabia remained abysmal.
-Successive government began trying to find a way to resolve the situation.
+Thai politicians and officials began stepping up their efforts to find a way to resolve the situation.

 In 2004, during the premiership of Thaksin Shinawatra, responsibility for solving the Saudi murders and finding the missing blue diamond was taken away from the police and handed to the Department of Special Investigation.